Policies and documents

 The social and cultural diversity that everyone brings to our community is of immense value to us.

-All students and staff are expected to:
+All students, staff, visitors and contractors are expected to:

 - Act with courtesy and respect

 - Contribute to our inclusive and welcoming community

 - Challenge exclusion and prejudice